basho/basho_docs/content/riak/ts/1.5.2/index.md

 When you're up and running, check out our docs on [querying] or our [supported clients].

 If you want to learn more about how Riak TS was designed and how it is structured, checkout our [Learn About Riak TS][learnabout] section.

-## Academy Training

-[Basho's Academy](https://academy.basho.com) courses offer hands-on experience with Riak TS, from installing Riak TS to using the Spark-Riak Connector.
-Sign up for a [free account](https://academy.basho.com/users/sign_up) to get started.